-Testosterone Replacement Therapy should be viewed a marathon not a sprint
+Testosterone Replacement Therapy should be viewed as a marathon, not a sprint

-There are dozens of studies and citied research confirming the metabolic condition in men like diabetes, high blood pressure and cholesterol.
-It is important to understand that the feeling better may be gradual.
+There are dozens of studies and cited research confirming the metabolic condition in men like diabetes, high blood pressure, and cholesterol.
+It is important to understand that feeling better may be gradual.
 Studies have validated that general symptomatic relief can be felt as soon as 3-4 weeks, but we typically advise our patients that a noticeable relief (libido, muscle mass, etc.) will begin to show up after 6 weeks.

 You might notice when you’re in the office John, Jill and our staff will continuously ask you “how are you feeling” – we want you to really express if your protocol should be adjusted.
 There tends to be an exclusive focus on symptom improvement in the medical field while neglecting the wide range of health benefits from Testosterone Replacement Therapy.